airborne-commando/OPSEC-OSINT-Tools/README.md

-# OSINT-Tools
+# OSINT/OPSEC Tools

-A list of OSINT tools I made, forked, and/or use.
+A list of OSINT/OPSEC tools I made, forked, and/or use.
 First, let's talk about the definitions.

 ***DISCLAIMER***